dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/intermediate-result-receiver.md

 # IntermediateResultReceiver

-The `IntermediateResultReceiver` protocol includes methods for monitoring the output of intermediate results.
+The `IntermediateResultReceiver` interface includes methods for monitoring the output of intermediate results.

 ## Definition